larissaperinoto/fast-delivery/README.md

-# Delivery App
+# Fast Delivery

-[Trybe](https://www.betrybe.com/) is a technology school focused on training Web Developers and the Delivery App project was proposed as an activity to improve studies on back-end development.
+[Trybe](https://www.betrybe.com/) is a technology school focused on training Web Developers and the Fast Delivery project was proposed as an activity to improve studies on back-end development.

 The project was developed with the following team: [Raissa Vasconcelos](https://github.com/RaissaVasconcelos), [Rafael Alencar](https://github.com/rafaeldev13), [Luiz Junior](https://github.com/jcaluiz), [Yan Chapetta](https://github.com/chapetta).

 ## Description

-Delivery App is a Full Stack application to support a beer distributor.
+Fast Delivery is a Full Stack application to support a beer distributor.
 This app supports customers, sellers and the administrator person.

 #### Costumer